Find Grad Schools

 42 Yearly Graduations

 The most popular school in the United States for other public admin students seekinga master's degree is University of Arkansas at Little Rock.
 Each year, around 8,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,495 per year, while in-state graduate students, on average, pay $5,760 per year.
-During the 2020-2021 academic year, 42 people received their master's degree in other public admin from UA Little Rock.
-About 57% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 42 people received their master's degree in other public admin from UA Little Rock.
+Around 42% of these students were from an underrepresented racial-ethnic group, and 65% were women.

 #2